Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: A model of measurement in a Hamiltonian world

 \subsection{System-apparatus coupling}

-Consider the ``gauge", or ``pointer display", of the apparatus; by which I mean the observable of the apparatus which, after interaction with the system, we want to reflect the sought-after value of $A$ at time $t_0$.
-Denote this observable of the apparatus by $Q(x,y)$.
-Suppose $Q$ has a conjugate observable, $P(x,y)$.
-For the interaction to imprint the value of $A$ on $Q$, the interaction Hamiltonian must involve $A$ and the conjugate quantity to $Q$, namely $P$; because this is the generator of translations in $Q$~\cite{fn_CJL}.
-The simplest interaction of this form is the product
+Consider the \emph{gauge}, or \emph{pointer display}, of the apparatus; by which I mean the observable of the apparatus which, after interaction with the system, is wanted to reflect the sought-after value of $A$ at time $t_0$.
+Denote this observable of the apparatus by $P(x,y)$.
+Suppose $P$ has a conjugate observable, $Q(x,y)$ (so that $\{Q,P\}=1$).
+For the interaction to imprint the value of $A$ on $P$, the interaction Hamiltonian must involve $A$ and the conjugate quantity to $P$, namely $Q$; because this is the generator of translations in $P$.\footnote{ To be more precise: For any specified pointer $P(x,y)$, by the Carath\'eodory-Jacobi-Lie theorem~\cite{libermann2012symplectic} there exists, in a neighborhood of any regular point of $P$ (i.e.~where $dP\neq0$), a canonical coordinate system for the apparatus in which $P$ is one of the coordinates.
+By $Q$ I mean the coordinate conjugate to $P$ in this system.
+The requirement that $Q$ be a bona fide observable amounts to the non-trivial assumption that this coordinate can be extended to a smooth single-valued function globally on phase space.
+As seen in~\eqref{eq_ccr}, $P$ is in involution with all other coordinates of this system but $Q$.
+It follows that if, upon expressing $H_\text {int}$ in these coordinates, $Q$ did not appear, then one would have $\{H_\text{int},P\}=0$; and by~\eqref{eq_eom} the interaction would have no immediate effect on the pointer $P$.
+Since this is the opposite of what is wanted, one sees that $H_\text{int}$ should depend on $Q$.} The simplest interaction of this form is the product

-where the constant $k>0$ represents the \emph{strength} of the measurement (see Section~\ref{sec_integratingHam}), and $\delta(t-t_0)$ is the Dirac delta function indicating that the measurement is idealized as taking place instantaneously at $t_0$.
-Without loss of generality we will assume that $P^2$ has physical dimensions of energy.
-(Otherwise this can be achieved by scaling $(Q,P)\mapsto(aQ, P/a)$ for some suitable choice of constant $a$.)
-The physical dimensions of $k$ are then $[k]=\text{energy}\cdot\text{time}^2/[A]^2$.
+where $\alpha$ is a constant of proportionality, and $\delta(t-t_0)$ is the Dirac delta function indicating that the interaction is idealized as taking place instantaneously at $t_0$.
+Note that this interaction is the classical analogue of that used in the canonical model of quantum measurement~\cite{ozawa1993canonical}, first introduced by~\textcite{von2018mathematical}.
+I will refer to $Q$ as the apparatus' \emph{probe}.